What's behind the name

 White Horse Tai Chi

 What is in a name?
-I started teaching about 4 years ago with no form of identity.
+I started teaching back in 2015 with no form of identity.
 Tai Chi means a lot to me and I have relatives who train in the same lineage.
 So what's with the white horse?
 Well, I have lived in Kent for over 30 years and the Garden of England is home away from home.
 The white horse is the symbol of Kent, but rather than using the white horse rampant on the Kentish Arms.
 I decided to use the Gansu Flying Horse as my symbol, a nod to my Chinese roots.
 The horse appears to be galloping but gently steps onto a swallow.
-This is similar to how we step in Tai Chi.
+This is an analogy to how we step in Tai Chi.
 The white horse is also taken from The White Horse Temple, which is one of the oldest Buddhist temples in China.
 A temple that received Buddhist monks that have travelled over from India.
 And then from the white horse there is the Wind Horse, a symbol of well-being and good fortune in Tibet and Central Asia.
 Whilst Daoism originated in China, the teachings have spread to other parts of Asia and have returned.
 In spirituality, as martial arts, everybody learns from somebody else.